-Visiting a berry picking farm is a fun way to spend time with family and friends, all while getting your hands on some delicious fruit grown right here at Rulfs!
-Our raspberry availability changes from day-to-day during the season, so please check with us first before setting out to pick.
+Visiting a berry picking farm is a fun way to spend time with family and friends this summer, all while getting your hands on some delicious fruit grown right here at Rulfs!

 Please respect the Rulfs property, our employees, and the rules for u-pick - we want everyone to enjoy their berry picking experience with us!